 You can enter a state of internal self awareness.
 Enhances mana regeneration while you focus inwards.

 If it had not been for the fact that it enhanced his mana regeneration Caden would have panicked.
 Tam was seeing what he expected to see, but a dungeon meditating seemed a little too much for him to ignore.
-He still seemed very surprised the next morning, but while he seemed a little suspicious he did not change any spells.
-Tam probably thought Caden instinctively did it to enhance his mana regen.
-In the end even if it had not helped him with his mana, Caden would have needed to meditate in order to stay sane.
-The irony was that because of the constant mana drain Caden had not even been aware that meditation helped him with his mana.
+He seemed very surprised the next morning, but while he seemed a little suspicious he still did not change any spells.
+Tam probably thought he instinctively did it to enhance his mana regen.
+In the end even if it had not helped him with his mana, he would have needed to meditate in order to stay sane.
+The irony was that because of the constant mana drain he had not even been aware that meditation helped him with his mana.

 Turned out it was good he had a plan because Tam came rushing in.
-He was as Caden had never seen him before.
+Caden had never seen him like this before.
 Tam had glimmering rings on his fingers and a silvery metal staff held in both hands.
 He had spells wrapped around him in gleaming lines and swirls.
 He was prepared to do battle.
 Of course what he found was simply the room, and Caden sitting as normal on the stand.
-He cast a spell of analysis on Caden, and frowned when he saw the results.
+He cast a spell of analysis on him, and frowned when he saw the results.
 Obviously nothing had changed since the last time Tam saw him.
-Caden started using his trickle of mana to create another depression in the wall.
+He started using his trickle of mana to create another depression in the wall.
 It was slow but Tam noticed him making the change after a moment.

 Tam’s alarm became slightly less pronounced when after several minutes it became obvious Caden was making another statue.
 This one showed Tam with his staff and rings.
 After it was done he started making another spike into the room and it was vaporized shortly thereafter.